 To file Chapter 11, your business must prove that it is currently generating steady revenue.
 You must also submit a reorganization plan that outlines your strategy for repaying your debts and when you expect each debt to be paid off in full.
 Common examples of such strategies include selling off assets, re-financing long-term debts, taking out business loans, or selling ownership shares.
 The bankruptcy court must approve your reorganization plan along with your creditors.

 Chapter 13 business bankruptcy is Chapter 11 for smaller businesses.
 To file Chapter 13, you can’t owe more than $419,275 in unsecured loans or $1,257,850 in secured loans.
 For this reason, Chapter 13 is used primarily by sole proprietors since they tend to have very few creditors.
 Those debt limits change periodically based on factors like inflation and the average cost of living.

 If you file for Chapter 13 as a sole proprietor, you must file under your name instead of the business’s name.
 Sole proprietorship lacks the legal protection of registered business entities.
 There’s no legal difference between personal assets and business assets.
 The trustee will, therefore, review your personal assets when evaluating your eligibility for Chapter 13 as well as your reorganization plan.

 Earlier, we mentioned that sole proprietors are the only business entity that can have debts discharged.
 Hence, some sole proprietors who file for Chapter 13 only have to pay back some of their debt.

 How Do You File for Business Bankruptcy?

 Sole proprietors are the only business entity that can legally file for business bankruptcy without an attorney.
 Still, no business owner should file for bankruptcy on their own.
-The filing process is simply too arduous to be handled by someone who is simultaneously trying to run a business.
+The filing process is too arduous to be handled by someone simultaneously trying to run a business.

 Chapter 7: Process